llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

                   presence, as described above, does not support that behavior.
                   Morever, that behavior appears to violate the above assumption that uses of such a non-present variable are unreachable.
+        * In the case of a pointer (without a subarray specification) when the suppressing DMA is not `no_create`:
+            * The *imp* `map` specified by OpenMP does not achieve the desired behavior in this case because it handles the pointer as the base of an array section:
+                * OpenMP 5.2 sec.
+5.8.1 "Implicit Data-Mapping Attribute Rules"
+                  p.
+148 L29-31 specifies the *imp* `map` for the array section, but OpenACC does not specify any such mapping here:

+                    > A variable that is of type pointer, but is neither a
+                    > pointer to function nor (for C++) a pointer to a member
+                    > function, is treated as if it is the base pointer of a
+                    > zero-length array section that had appeared as a list item
+                    > in a map clause.

+                * OpenMP 5.2 sec.
+5.1.1 "Variables Referenced in a Construct"
+                  p.
+98 L2-4 then specifies *pre* `firstprivate` for the pointer, but OpenACC requires the pointer to be `shared`:

+                    > If a list item in a map clause on the target construct has
+                    > a base pointer, and the base pointer is a scalar variable
+                    > that does not appear in a map clause on the construct, the
+                    > base pointer is firstprivate.

+            * To override that behavior, the Clacc translation specifies the `alloc` map type for the pointer.
+Because the suppressing DMA guarantees the pointer is already present, adding `ompx_no_alloc` to that map type has no effect.
+In the current implementation, it is convenient to add `ompx_no_alloc` when another variable on the same `acc parallel` requires `ompx_no_alloc` so that the variables can be included in the same `map` clause.
         * In the case of an array when the suppressing DMA is not `no_create`:
             * Clacc does not override the *imp* `map` specified by OpenMP 5.2 sec.
 5.8.1 "Implicit Data-Mapping Attribute Rules" p.
 149 L4-5,